wk-cof/screeps/README.md

 * Make harvesters deposit energy in extensions.
 * Build a network of roads around the spawn.
 * Heal creeps.
+* Move constants to a separate file.
+* Road maintenance

 ## Notes